nreid/vc_tutorials/README.md

 NIST Genome in a Bottle asian trio. chr20:10000000-15000000

 an arbitrary 5mb region of the genome.
-	-takes only a few minutes to align.
+- takes only a few minutes to align.
-	-50-100x coverage for each of 3 individuals.
+- 50-100x coverage for each of 3 individuals.

 source:
 https://www.nist.gov/programs-projects/genome-bottle